-If you’re a long-time pool owner or plan on constructing your below-ground pool at home, then you need to familiarize yourself with booster pumps.
-A booster pump is not much different from traditional pool pumps, but they serve mainly to provide high-pressure water to a side pool cleaner for better performance and efficiency.
-Booster pumps should only be operated when the pool pump is running.
+If you’re a long-time pool owner or plan to construct your below-ground pool at home, you need to familiarize yourself with booster pumps.
+A booster pump is not much different from traditional pool pumps, but they serve to provide high-pressure water to a side pool cleaner for better performance and efficiency.
+Booster pumps should only operate when the pool pump is running.
 Otherwise, it may end up destroying itself.

 If you have a destroyed booster pump or are looking to upgrade your existing one, then the Zodiac Polaris PB4-60 is probably your best bet.
-The PB-40 is an upgraded version of the older Polaris 380 which was a pretty magnificent pump back in its day.
-However, the time has come to replace the 380 with something a bit more modern, powerful, and durable.
+The PB-40 is an upgraded version of the older Polaris 380 that was a magnificent pump back in its day.
+However, the time has come to replace the 380 with something more modern, powerful, and durable.
 Let’s see what the new-and-improved Polaris PB4-60 is packing.

 Zodiac PB4-60 Polaris Booster Pump Review

-If you already own a Polaris pool cleaner, then you’ll want to replace your out-of-fashion pump with the new-and-improved PB4-60.
-Compared to previous models, this Polaris is packing upgraded components that significantly improve the user’s experience.
+If you already own a Polaris pool cleaner, you’ll want to replace your out-of-fashion pump with the new-and-improved PB4-60.
+Compared to previous models, this Polaris packs upgraded components that significantly improve the user’s experience.

 Heavy-Duty ¾-HP Motor

-The PB4-60 is designed to work specifically with Polaris side pool cleaners.
+The PB4-60 was made to work specifically with Polaris side pool cleaners.
 It provides a ton of extra pressure thanks to its beefy ¾-HP motor.
-The best part is that while it delivers a continuous high-pressure stream of water – up to 45 PSI – to your pool cleaner, it hardly produces any sound while doing it!
-If you have bad experiences with overly loud pool boosters in the past, then you’ll want to consider the new, power, yet quiet Polaris PB4-60.
+The best part is that while it delivers a continuous high-pressure stream of water – up to 45 PSI – to your pool cleaner, it hardly produces any sound.
+If you have had bad experiences with overly loud pool boosters, you want to consider the new, powerful, yet quiet Polaris PB4-60.

 Quick and Easy Installation

-Other than packing more power while keeping noise levels down, one of the most impressive added features is the innovative connectors that simply the installation process.
-To set the PB4-60 up, all you need to do is slip the connector nut over the reinforced hose, then slip the connector barb into the hose where it makes a connection to the connector nut.
+Packing more power while keeping noise levels down, one of the most impressive added features is the innovative connectors that simplify the installation process.
+To set the PB4-60 up, all you need to do is slip the connector nut over the reinforced hose, then slide the connector barb into the duct where it connects to the connector nut.
 Twist the barb into the pump body, and you’re good to go!
 The instructions included in the pump are easy-to-read with pictures to help you set the pump up.

 Larger Integrated Seal O-Ring

-The PB4-60 also uses a larger seal O-ring that is integrated into the connector.
+The PB4-60 also uses a larger seal O-ring integrated into the connector.
 With this, you won’t have to worry about losing the O-ring when installing or checking up on the pump periodically.
-The larger diameter and thickness of the ring also ensures a leak- and air-proof barrier for optimal suction.
+The larger diameter and thickness of the ring also ensure a leak- and air-proof barrier for optimal suction.

 Leaving a pool buster running for hours on end could potentially lead to disaster, but that’s not the case with the Zodiac Polaris PB4-60.
 Seeing as how this is a Polaris product, there’s very little doubt that the PB4-60 cannot withstand long-term use before shutting down totally.